Berenice (short story): Plot

 The narrator Egaeus is a man born in a gloomy, ancient family mansion filled with books and artifacts that fuel his introspective and obsessive nature.
 Egaeus suffers from a monomania, a condition causing him to fixate intensely on trivial objects, such as a shadow or a word, losing himself in morbid contemplation.
 He grows up with his cousin Berenice, a vibrant and carefree contrast to his own frail and melancholic disposition.
 Despite their closeness, Egaeus never loves her in a conventional sense, viewing her more as an abstract subject for analysis than a person.

 Berenice falls ill with a devastating disease resembling epilepsy, which drastically alters her appearance and personality, leaving her a shadow of her former self.
 Her condition worsens, marked by trance-like states resembling death.
 Egaeus, meanwhile, becomes increasingly consumed by his monomania, particularly fixating on Berenice's teeth, which he perceives as possessing an almost sentient quality.
 This obsession grows to a frenzied desire to possess them, believing they hold the key to restoring his sanity.

 As their wedding approaches, Berenice's health deteriorates further.
 One evening, Egaeus, lost in his fixation on her teeth, encounters her in the library, emaciated and transformed, her teeth revealed in a haunting smile that intensifies his obsession.
 After her apparent sudden death from a seizure and subsequent burial, Egaeus, in a disoriented state, finds himself in the library with no clear memory of the intervening hours.
 A servant reveals that Berenice's grave has been disturbed, and her body, though disfigured, is still alive.
 Egaeus discovers his clothes are bloodied, his hand marked by nail scratches, and a spade against the wall.
 A box on his table, containing dental instruments and thirty-two teeth, confirms his act: driven by his monomania, he exhumed Berenice and extracted her teeth while she was still alive.

-The Latin epigraph, "Dicebant mihi sodales si sepulchrum amicae visitarem, curas meas aliquantulum fore levatas" at the head of the text may be translated as: "My companions said to me, if I would visit the grave of my friend, I might somewhat alleviate my worries."
+The Latin epigraph, from a poem by Ibn Zaiat, "Dicebant mihi sodales si sepulchrum amicae visitarem, curas meas aliquantulum fore levatas", at the head of the text, may be translated as: "My companions said to me, if I would visit the grave of my friend, I might somewhat alleviate my worries."
 This quotation is also seen by Egaeus in an open book towards the end of the story.